laocai/nettaoproj/README.md

 nettaoproj
 ==========
-Ping Pong test for tcp-nginx-module.
+Ping Pong test for tcp-nginx-module.Use golang lanage.
-Use golang lanage.